nham/math_notes/dets.md

 *Proof:* We can transpose $A$ and then RREE to obtain either $I_n$ or some matrix with at least one zero-column.
 If the latter, then $det(E_k \cdots E_1 A^T) = 0$

-## Fundamental fact about determinants and invertibility
-Any matrix $A$ is invertible iff $det A \neq 0$.

-*Proof:* $A$ is invertible iff $A^T$ is, and $A^T$ is invertible iff its reduced, row-eliminated echelon form is the identity matrix. but $det I_n = 1$, and Gauss-Jordan elimination involves only operations that do not zero-out the matrix (swaps, which negate, saxpy, which do nothing, and scalings, which scale).
-Since GJE is row-operations on a transposed matrix, it is the same as column operations.
-So $det A = c_1 \cdots c_k det I_n$ where each $c_i$ is some non-zero scalar due to swaps or scaling operations.